Volkswagen 2.0 TDI Engine Oil Change Super Easy DIY

 - Park the vehicle on flat ground with a reliable light source.

-- Turn the ignition to the off position.
-If you have recently driven, let the vehicle cool down for at least an hour.
+- Turn the vehicle off.
+If you have recently been driving, let the vehicle cool down for at least an hour.

-- Place the vehicle in the Park and set the emergency brakes.
+- Place the vehicle in Park and set the emergency brakes.

-- Jack the car up using your preferred method and locate the splash tray below the engine on the vehicle’s underside.
+- Jack the car up using your preferred method and locate the splashguard below the engine, under the vehicle.

-- Using the T25 Torx Driver, remove the Torx screws holding in the splash tray.
+- Using the T25 Torx Driver, remove the Torx screws holding in the splashguard.

-- Push on the locking tabs and slide the tray towards the back of the vehicle to then place it in a safe place.
+- Push the locking tabs and slide the tray towards the back of the vehicle to place it in a safe location.

-- Locate the oil drain plug and place your oil tray below.
+- Locate the oil drain plug and place your drip tray underneath it.

-- Using your ratchet with a 19mm socket, crack the bolt loose until it can be loosened by hand, but try not to drop it into the oil tray.
+- Using your ratchet with a 19mm socket, crack the bolt loose until it can be loosened by hand, but try not to drop it into the drip tray.

-- The oil should begin to drain/flow into the tray, so wait patiently until the oil draining is complete.
+- The oil should begin to drain into the tray, so wait patiently until it is fully drained.

-- Once the oil draining is complete, inspect the drain plug, and if it appears in good condition, reinstall it and tighten it to 22 ft/lbs.
+- Once the oil has fully drained, inspect the drain plug.
+If it appears in good condition, reinstall it and tighten it to 22 ft-lbs.

 - Next, head to the front of the vehicle with the hood still open and locate the plastic engine cover.

-- Carefully pull up each corner of the engine cover until the cover is free, and then place the cover off safely to the side.
+- Carefully pull up each corner of the engine cover until it is free, and then place the cover safely to the side.

 - Remove the T30 Torx bolt holding the coolant line in place to access the oil filter.

-- Using a 32mm filter socket, remove the oil filter housing from below the coolant line, but let the oil drain out of the filter before completely picking up the filter out of the engine bay.
+- Using a 32mm socket, remove the oil filter housing from below the coolant line, allowing the oil to drain before completely pulling it out of the engine bay.

-- Next, remove the oil filter from the oil filter housing and dispose of it properly.
+- Next, remove the filter from its housing and dispose of it properly.

 - Remove the O-ring from the oil filter housing cover and install the new, freshly lubricated (with engine oil) O-ring that came with the new filter.

-- Install the new filter back onto the housing and reinstall it back into the location it was removed from using the torque wrench and torque at 18 ft/lbs.
+- Install the new filter back onto the housing, then reinstall it at the location it was removed from using the torque wrench, torque to 18 ft/lbs.

 - Retighten the coolant line bolt until snug.